ztyyLV/barcode-reader-docs-mobile/programming/android/api-reference/interface-dbrdlslicenseverificationlistener.md

 ---
 layout: default-layout
-title: Dynamsoft Barcode Reader Android API Reference - Interface DBRLicenseVerificationListener
+title: Dynamsoft Barcode Reader Android API Reference - Interface DBRDLSLicenseVerificationListener
-description: This is the interface DBRLicenseVerificationListener page of Dynamsoft Barcode Reader for Android SDK.
+description: This is the interface DBRDLSLicenseVerificationListener page of Dynamsoft Barcode Reader for Android SDK.
-keywords: DBRLicenseVerificationListener, interface, android
+keywords: DBRDLSLicenseVerificationListener, interface, android
 needAutoGenerateSidebar: true
 needGenerateH3Content: false
 noTitleIndex: true
 pageStartVer: 8.0
 ---

-# DBRLicenseVerificationListener
+# DBRDLSLicenseVerificationListener

-`DBRLicenseVerificationListener` is the interface to handle callback when license verification messages are returned.
+`DBRDLSLicenseVerificationListener` is the interface to handle license verification callback when using `initLicenseFromDLS`.

+> Note:
+>
+> Interface `DBRDLSLicenseVerificationListener` is deprecated in 9.0 version.
+> Please use [`DBRLicenseVerificationListener`](interface-dbrlicenseverificationlistener.md) and [`initLicense`](primary-license.md#initlicense) to initialize and verify the license in 9.x versions.

 ```java
 interface com.dynamsoft.dbr.DBRDLSLicenseVerificationListener